mgreiler/se-unlocked-website/src/posts/master-difficult-job-search.md

 ---
-title: 'Using WordPress to run a profitable developer training business'
+title: 'How to master a difficult job search and proof them all wrong'
 date: '2022-06-15T10:53:31+00:00'
-status: publish
+status: draft
 permalink: /wordpress-dev-training-business
 author: michaela
 excerpt: 'The importance of time efficiency and task delegation.'